 - 2 lime wedges

 - Make the salty spicy rim (optional)

 - 1. On a small plate, stir together the salt and chile powder.
 Moisten the rim of a tall glass with the lime wedge by forcing it onto the rim and running it around the perimeter.
 Then dip the rim in the salt mixture to coat.
-Toss the lime wedge to the side for another use or discard.
+Toss the lime wedge to the side and reserve for another use.

 - Make the michelada

 - 2. Pour the tomato juice, lime juice, and hot pepper sauce into a pitcher or very tall glass and stir to mix well.
 Divide the mixture among 2 glasses.
 Add enough ice cubes to each glass to fill it about 2/3 full.
 Gradually pour in the beer and serve with a lime wedge on the side.
 We think you can take it from here…although be sure to consume your michelada relatively quickly, before the ice has a chance to melt into a puddle and dilute your perfect proportions.